EC – Early Childhood Program

-Established in 1996, the EIFC Program has served 100’s of kids between the ages of 2-1/2 to 6 years of age.
-The children are typically in the program for 6-18 months.
-Children who qualify for services from EC Cares and are currently in foster care are considered eligible, but EC Cares eligibility is not required for EIFC treatment.
+Established in 1996, the Early Childhood Program, formally Early Intervention Foster Care (EIFC), has served 100’s of kids between the ages of 2-1/2 to 6 years of age.
+In 2019, the program name was changed to the Early Childhood (EC) Program to better reflect the services provided to foster, biological, and adoptive families.
+Children, ages 1 to 6 years old, are typically in the program for 6-18 months.
+Children who qualify for services from EC Cares and are currently in foster care are considered eligible, but EC Cares eligibility is not required for Early Childhood treatment.

-The EIFC Program consists of the following treatment components:
+The Early Childhood Program consists of the following treatment components:

 Foster Parent Support Group (highly recommend participation): Weekly 2 hour foster parent meeting which focuses on creating interventions and behavioral systems that are developmentally appropriate for the children in our program and will promote positive behavior in the home.
 Often these services are provided in the foster home.